tgirke/rcf/contact.md

     * Victor Hill (CS)
     * Bill Strossman (C&C)

-* 2 external members: one academia, one industry
+* External members from academia and industry
-    * To be added.
+    * One of each to be added here.

 ## Location